e-oz/ngx-collection/README.md

 In default comparator, every item in the list of fields can be:
 1. `string` - if both objects have this field, and values are equal, objects are equal.
    If both objects have this field, and values are not equal - objects are not equal and __comparison stops__.
 2. `string[]` - composite field: if both objects have every field enlisted, and every value is equal, objects are equal.

+Every field in the list will be treated as path, if it has a dot in it - this way you can compare nested fields.

 ## Duplicates prevention